Myloveken/Myloveken/README.md

 ### _Myloveken/Myloveken is a ✨ special ✨ repository because its `README.md` ([this file](https://github.com/Myloveken/Myloveken/edit/main/README.md)) appears on my GitHub profile explaining my trajectory in the technology.
 It could change at any time!
 You can click the Preview link to take a look at my changes._

 ## I'm a fullstack-development student at Estacio University.
-I finished a java, cloud, react course in the Transforma Tec project by DIO.m, a partnership with the Carrefour Brasil Group.
+I finished a java, cloud, react course in the Transforma Tec project by ([DIO.ME](https://web.dio.me/users/cherestek?tab=skills)) a partnership with the Carrefour Brasil Group.

 # Each being is a 🌟 with its own trajectory to follow.